 Things to Avoid

 Do not recap –Recapping needles is one of the easiest ways to accidentally have a needlestick occur.
-However, if recapping must be done, there are safe recapping techniques.
+However, if recapping must be done:

 Receive permission from your PI and training from EHS Biosafety, or from CARE if animals are involved